-Note 18 - Goodwill
+Note 17 - Goodwill

-As a result of the Transportation reporting unit experiencing unanticipated losses of certain customer contracts, lower than expected new customer contracts and higher costs of delivery (all subsequent to February 2019), the growth of this reporting unit decreased resulting in its fair value being below its carrying value by approximately \$284 million.
-As a result, the Company recorded a pre-tax impairment charge of approximately \$284 million for the three months ended March 31, 2019.
+In the first quarter of 2019, the Transportation reporting unit experienced unanticipated losses of certain customer contracts, lower than expected new customer contracts and higher costs of delivery (all subsequent to February 2019), and as a result, the growth of this reporting unit decreased resulting in its fair value being below its carrying value by an estimated \$284 million.
+Accordingly, the Company recorded a pretax impairment charge of \$284 million for the three months ended March 31, 2019.